Name: Audrey Wensley

 I remember, although very young, my biological father doing what others would find to be unbelievable.
 Mostly to my mother but many times in front of both me and my younger sister.
 I took to hiding my younger sister under the couch or the bed to try and shield her during any one of his violent episodes.

-The “episodes” would include actions such as shouting, throwing dishes and food at the walls or my mother, name calling, slapping, punching, kicking, threatening, etc towards my mother.
-I vividly remembers one specific time of waking in the night to sounds of his sexually assaulting my mother in the other room, running to their room and being forced out by an angry Bill.
+The “episodes” would include actions such as shouting, throwing dishes and food at the walls or my mother, name calling, slapping, punching, kicking, threatening, etc towards my mom.
+I vividly remember one specific time of waking in the night to sounds of his assaulting my mother in the other room, running to their room and being forced out.

-My mother, after knowing no different and never knowing life without abuse, was finally given a “way out” after 12 hellish years with Bill.
-A sheriff in the small town in Alabama, USA where we were living at the time, gathered her and her 2 small girls and a single suitcase.
-He was able to set us up with temporary but very secure placement in a shelter much like the Sheriff King Home that the YWCA is currently running.
-It was here that she was able to regroup for 3 weeks and move her small family over the border and back into Canada (I was 6 yrs old & my sister was 3 yrs old).
+My mother, after knowing no different and never knowing life without abuse, was finally given a “way out” after 12 hellish years with him.
+A sheriff in the small town in Alabama, USA where we were living at the time, gathered her and her two small girls and a single suitcase.
+He was able to set us up with temporary but very secure placement in a shelter much like the Sheriff King Home that the YW is currently running.
+It was here that she was able to regroup for three weeks and move her small family over the border and back into Canada.
+I was 6 yrs old and my sister was 3 yrs old.

 My story is one that, unfortunately, is all too common.
 More than most will ever know about.
 Stories like this know no boundaries and exist in all walks of life.